mystikrider/namaste-react/README.md

         query composition for country based brw sprt
     ]
 ## This is enough for the setup, same as we do with create-react-app

+## package json
+    "start": "parcel index.html",
+    "build": "parcel build index.html"

+    JSX is not HTML inside JS anad jsx is a different syntax by itself its an HTML like syntax, it looks like xml, even more close to xml babel js transpile/compile jsx to react code so that browser can understand babes does transpiles convert new js code to the way oldr browser understands

+## prettier code formatter, bracket pair colorizer, eslint -msoft, better comments

+## Class comps & Func Comps
+    this is diff in func and arrow comp

+## (XSS) attacks or Cross site scripting - JSX sanitize data inside {} to prevetn attack from malicious apis/data/scripts